 a congenital anomaly or birth defect; or

-any other kind of harm as determined by the Department of Public Health in regulation.
+any other kind of harm as determined by the Department in regulation.

-Adverse medical occurrences directly associated with the use of a drug in humans that may not immediately result in one of the outcomes listed above may be considered a serious adverse drug event if they develop into or result in any of those outcomes.
+Adverse medical occurrences directly associated with the use of a drug that may not immediately result in one of the outcomes listed above may be considered a serious adverse drug event if they develop into or result in any of those outcomes.

-Serious Disability means injuries requiring major intervention and loss or substantial limitation of bodily function lasting greater than seven days (e.g. bodily function related to breathing, dressing/undressing; drinking; eating; eliminating waste products; hearing; seeing; sitting; sleeping; walking; getting into and out of bed, chair, etc.).
+Serious Disability means injuries requiring major intervention and loss or substantial limitation of bodily function lasting greater than seven days (e.g., bodily function related to breathing, dressing/undressing; drinking; eating; eliminating waste; hearing; seeing; sitting; sleeping; walking; getting into and out of bed, chair; etc.).

 Serious Injury means an injury that is life threatening, results in serious disability or death, or results in additional treatment, testing, or monitoring in a hospital or emergency department.